Case studies

 Value of Weavers Community Forum

-Last year, Weavers Community Forum supported over 300 young people, providing skill-building activities, fitness education, and social events, including the annual Community Fun Day, which fosters community cohesion and reduces social isolation.
+Last year, Weavers Community Forum supported over 300 young people, providing skill-building activities, fitness education and social events, including the annual Community Fun Day, which fosters community cohesion and reduces social isolation.
 Through the Employment Training & Advice (ETA) Project, 65 unemployed individuals received tailored support, with several achieving Level 2 accredited qualifications and progressing into full-time employment, education, or volunteering.

 The Weavers Health Project promoted well-being among elderly women, engaging 150 participants in healthy living workshops, light exercise, and social activities that boosted both physical and mental health.
 Meanwhile, the Weavers Advice Project (WAP) offered vital support to 60 residents, tackling issues such as housing, welfare, and debt, significantly improving their financial stability and quality of life.

-Positive Activities for Young People (PAYP), delivered in partnership with Tower Hamlets Youth Services, engaged 50 young people in transformative programmes such as conflict resolution training, martial arts, ad event management.
+Positive Activities for Young People (PAYP), delivered in partnership with Tower Hamlets Youth Services, engaged 50 young people in transformative programmes such as conflict resolution training, martial arts, and event management.
 These activities developed leadership skills and reduced gang-related conflicts.

 The Forum’s flagship event, the Weavers Community Fun Day 2024, brought together over 500 attendees, celebrating the area’s diversity and fostering connections among residents through engaging workshops and activities.